jamesheald/COIN/README.md

 P = 100                                   % number of particles
-R = 1                                     % number of runs to perform, each conditioned on a different observation noise sequence maxC = 10                                 % maximum number of contexts that the model can instantiate maxCores = 0                              % maximum number of CPU cores available (0 implements serial computing)
+R = 1                                     % number of runs to perform, each conditioned on a different observation noise sequence maxC = 10                                 % maximum number of contexts that the model can instantiate maxCores = 0                              % maximum number of CPU cores available (0 implements serial processing)

 % model parameters
 sigmaQ = 0.0089                           % standard deviation of process noise